 When an object is heated, its warmth can be felt from a distance.
 This is because the hot object tends to radiate the heat energy in the surroundings.
-The more be the temperature of the object, the more is energy radiated hence more warmth is felt by the person standing close to it.
-One of the prime misconceptions regarding energy radiations is that only a hot object is able to radiate heat energy; however, as per the physical laws of nature, if the temperature of an object is not at absolute zero (0K or -273°C or -459°F), it emits energy in form of radiation.
+The more be the temperature of the object, the more is energy radiated, and hence more warmth is felt by the person standing close to it.
+One of the prime misconceptions regarding energy radiations is that only a hot object is able to radiate heat energy; however, as per the physical laws of nature, if the temperature of an object is not at absolute zero (0K or -273°C or -459°F), it emits energy in the form of radiation.
 Stefan-Boltzmann law effectively establishes a relationship between the temperature of an object and the heat radiated by it.
-The rate at which heat is radiated by an object that is not present at absolute zero temperature is proportional to the surface area of the object.
-This means that the more be the surface area of the object, the more will be the thermal radiation.
+The rate at which the heat is radiated by an object, that is not present at absolute zero temperature, is proportional to the surface area of the object.
+This means that the more the surface area of the object the more will be the thermal radiation.
 Also, the radiations are proportional to the temperature of the object.
-More be the temperature of the object, more will be the energy density and therefore, more is the radiation rate.
-To be precise it was experimentally found that the thermal radiations are proportional to the fourth power of absolute scale temperature.
+More the temperature of the object more will be the energy density, and therefore, more will be the radiation rate.
+It has been experimentally found that the thermal radiations are proportional to the fourth power of absolute scale temperature.
 The combination of these two proportionalities gives us the Stephan-Boltzmann law for the perfect black body.
-For any substances other than a perfect black body, the rate of transfer is comparatively lower because a black object is the best radiator of energy and radiates more heat than an ordinary object.
-In case of the objects other than the black body, the emissivity of that particular object has to be taken into consideration, the value of which lies between 0 and 1.
+For any substance, other than a perfect black body, the rate of transfer is comparatively lower because a black object is the best radiator of energy, and it radiates more heat than an ordinary object.
+In the case of the objects other than the black body, their emissivities are taken into consideration, the value of which lies between 0 and 1.
 Stefan-Boltzmann law is also known as Stephan’s fourth power law.
 It was experimentally derived by Slovenian physicist Josef Stephan in the year 1879 and was theoretically verified by Austrian physicist Ludwig Boltzmann in the year 1884.
 The constant of proportionality used here is known as the Stefan-Boltzmann constant, which is represented by the Greek letter “σ” (sigma) and has the value equal to (5.67 x 10-8W/m2K4).

 Examples of Stefan-Boltzmann Law